axionstack/axionstack-site/blog/_posts/2021-06-25-django-for-microservices.md

 <!-- more -->

-Django comes with a lot of sane defaults.

-It is a fully loaded framework and has a configurable auth module, and admin framework included.
+And it comes with a lot of sane defaults.
+As a fully loaded framework, it has a configurable auth module, and admin framework included.

 In the security department - it has XSS, CSRF, clickjacking and SQL injection protection built in.
 Read more about django security [here](https://docs.djangoproject.com/en/3.2/topics/security/).